KonradHoeffner/tempoguide/index.md

 ##### Nihil Spellbomb
 <mtg-card name="Nihil Spellbomb"/>

+Great T1 nonsense protection in the current meta.
+Even if you see them as something else online, everyone seems to play Reanimator now.
+Doesn't stop LED -> Echo but stops 2 LED -> 2 Echos together with a Force.
+Prevents Murktide, shrinks DRC to block it or kill it with Bowmasters.

 Besides the obvious applications it also grows your own Murktide Regent.
 You must consider Spellbombing when the opponent could play Murktide Regent next turn, so pay attention to the number of cards in your opponents graveyard.
 Against Reanimator you need a bit more nuance here, can you beat Murktide otherwise?